-Lalitpur is translated as a ‘city of Beauty’ has beautiful architecture rich sculptures and monuments throughout the city.
+Lalitpur is translated as a ‘city of Beauty’ and has beautiful architecture rich sculptures and monuments throughout the city.
 One can experience a quiet village lifestyle lavish in culture and society full of happy vibes here.
-Similarly, Patan can offer you climatic variation and less popular hiking routes which you can achieve traveling a shorter distance from the Kathmandu valley.
-You can cross the threshold of the city into nature in the outskirts of Patan.
+Similarly, Patan can offer you climatic variation and less popular hiking routes which you can achieve by traveling a shorter distance from the Kathmandu Valley.
+You can cross the threshold of the city into nature on the outskirts of Patan.

-Patan was a prosperous city from ancient time.
-The presence of Patan Durbar square proves it in an instant.
-One of the three historical and cultural strongrooms of the whole valley, it has a cultural and architectural dose to offer you.
-The Krishna Mandir(Temple) stands in the middle of this wonderful UNESCO world heritage site.
+Patan was a prosperous city from ancient times.
+The presence of Patan Durbar Square proves it in an instant.
+One of the three historical and cultural strong rooms of the whole valley, it has a cultural and architectural dose to offer you.
+The Krishna Mandir(Temple) stands in the middle of this wonderful UNESCO World Heritage site.
 The people believe that this temple is a single whole stone and artists carved this temple into it.
 Similarly, the Palace also has many shrines, idols, and monuments in it.

 Patan is also famous for the energetic participation of the people to celebrate the festivals of the city.
 One should visit this city during the festival and Jatra (Traditional mass celebration) to take a glance into its rich culture.
 You can also stroll around the market of Mangal Bazaar for shopping Souvenirs from this wonderful city.